AtelesPaniscus/apl-exalt/README.md

 In APL, `1` is an scalar, `,1` is an vector but, when printed, both are represented by `1`.
 This sometimes is convenient and other times inconvenient.

-The GNU APL test case harness compares letter-for-letter so a function may return either a scalar or a vector length 1 for this special case/
+The GNU APL test case harness compares letter-for-letter so a function may return either a scalar or a vector length 1 for this special case.
-However, if another function wants to use the result of the first this really can be a bind.
+However, if another function wants to use the result of the first this can be a real bind.

 Policy is now that: